-In July 2008 the MNP 'Neighbourhood Centre' policies, zoning and design guidelines were updated to help stimulate the development of a pedestrian-friendly, highdensity, mixed-use core.
-In June 2011 an update to the rest of the MNP was initiated.
+In July 2008 the MNP 'Neighbourhood Centre' policies, zoning and design guidelines were updated to stimulate development in this area.
+In June 2011, an update to the rest of the MNP (referred to as the 'proposed MNP' in this report) was initiated, and this process is now almost complete with the presentation of the proposed MNP to Council as a CWOCP Amendment Bylaw.